msinvent/udacitySelfDrivingNanoDegree1_laneDetection/README.md

 ![alt text][image4]
 #### d.
 Removed edges outside the Region of Interest (ROI)
 ![alt text][image5]
-#### f.
+#### e.
 Used hough transform to detect the straight lines in the image(did a lot of manual tuning here).
-#### g.
+#### f.
 Merged all the hough lines to only two line, one on the left and other on the right of the lane.
 I have introduced this change in the hough_lines method directly, so it is returning only two lines.
 ![alt text][image6]
 ![alt text][image7]
-#### h : Special care have been taken inside the methods draw_lines to make sure the code takes care of situation when no lane is detected
+#### g : Special care have been taken inside the methods draw_lines to make sure the code takes care of situation when no lane is detected

 ### 2. Identify potential shortcomings with your current pipeline